spiros-zer/NotificationSystem/README.md

 Actions - subclass of `UBlueprintAsyncActionBase` - are also provided for quality of life.
 The actions are static and can be called from blueprints to automatically show the requested notification.
 There are currently four functions that also describe the type of notification that will be displayed.

 ### DisplayNotificationAsyncActions
-`DisplayNotificationAsyncActions` provides the functions that create the corresponding notification.
+`DisplayNotificationAsyncActions.h` provides the functions that create the corresponding notification.
 It can be subclassed and expanded by the programmer with whatever notification type seems appropriate.

 - `UDisplayNotificationAsyncActions::ShowNotificationAcknowledgement` displays a notification that acts as an acknowledgement to the player.
 Has title, body and a single button with hardcoded "OK" text.
 - `UDisplayNotificationAsyncActions::ShowNotificationSingle` displays a notification with a singular button.
 Has title, body and a single button with programmer-defined text.